dennislee22/dennislee22.github.io/docs/cdppvc/cdw.md

 nav_order: 3
 ---

-# Cloudera Data Warehouse
+# Cloudera Data Warehouse (CDW)
 {: .no_toc }

-Blah
+This article explains the steps to deploy the CDW service on ECS platform after the successful configuration of [Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}) platform.

 - TOC
 {:toc}